Asuka-wx/codex-telegram-bridge/README.en.md

 These do not require a real Telegram token or a real local `.env`.

-## Remaining Release Decisions

-- whether to publish to npm
 - once the repository metadata is stable, fill in `repository`, `homepage`, and `bugs` in `package.json`